The Best DJ Controller under $400 – UPDATED 2018

 - Portability/Build quality: You need a portable tool that you will easily transfer it to your gigs.
 Furthermore, if the controller won’t have a permanent place, it is very important to look for a tough construction that will last hardship and frequently transportations.
 Even if all DJ controllers are build to take abuse, there are some brands that stand out for their durability.

 What you will need to start Djing with a DJ controller

 As you will see from the graphic above, the tools and connections are pretty simple and basic.

-- DJ Headphones – With a huge variety on brand, characteristics and budget you can choose between some great pair DJ headphones.
-Simply connected to your DJ controller or external audio interface, if your controller doesn’t offer one.
+- DJ Headphones – With a huge variety on brand, characteristics, and budget you can choose between some great pair of DJ headphones.
+Simply connect to your DJ controller or external audio interface, if your controller doesn’t offer one.
 If you are looking for a professional pair of DJ headphones that all famous DJs prefer, take a look at The best DJ headphones.

-- DJ Software – If you haven’t given thought on which DJ software to pick, we suggest you to read more at The best DJ software for mixing.
-Serato DJ, NI Traktor Pro and Ableton Live are the most common softwares out there.
+- DJ Software – If you haven’t given thought on which DJ software to pick, we suggest you read more at The best DJ software for mixing.
+Serato DJ, NI Traktor Pro, and Ableton Live are the most common software out there.